MICCAI Educational Challenge 2026 - From Pixels to Patients

 Submission

-Please submit your tutorial by online form.
-Please follow the instructions and fill your submission(s) title, the author(s) name(s), affiliation(s) and relevant informations.
-By submitting to the MEC, you (and your co-authors) agree that your submission will be made publically and freely available on the MEC educational challenge materials website by the MICCAI Student Board.
+Please submit your material through OpenReview submission portal.
+Please follow the instructions and fill your submission(s) title, the author(s) name(s), affiliation(s) and relevant information.
+By submitting to the MEC, you (and your co-authors) agree that your submission will be made publicly and freely available on the MEC educational challenge materials website by the MICCAI Student Board.

 Important dates